 There are a lot of complaints about how writers (and other creators) portray mental health, and perhaps one of the most mentioned issues is PTSD.

-I’ve been writing characters with PTSD for almost ten years.
-But I didn’t have PTSD of my own until just over two years ago.
+I’ve been writing characters with PTSD for about a decade.
+But I didn’t have PTSD of my own until just a few years ago.

 Shortly after the incident that gave me the PTSD, it took one pointed question from my therapist for me to literally say, “Yes, I’ve also read the PTSD diagnostic criteria.”
 I knew my stuff, and even while still standing there with my father’s ten day old corpse, I was very aware that it was the kind of thing that tends to leave you with long term effects.
 The question from my therapist came only a few weeks later, not long enough for a formal diagnosis—something else I knew from research—but I could see the road I was on.